Analysis | A case for each of the 50-1 long shots in the 2021 Kentucky Derby

 No. 3 Brooklyn Strong

 This New York-bred colt is the first Kentucky Derby entrant for owner Mark Schwartz, trainer Daniel Velazquez and jockey Umberto Rispoli.
 He is also trying to become the first gelding to win the Kentucky Derby since Mine That Bird in 2009 and the first New York-bred colt to win the first leg of the Triple Crown since Funny Cide in 2003, justifying his long odds in this race.
-Still, Brooklyn Strong capped his juvenile campaign with a victory in the Grade 2 Remsen Stakes at Aqueduct in December, earning a robust 107 final Brisnet speed figure, albeit in the slop.
+Still, Brooklyn Strong capped his juvenile campaign with a victory in the Grade II Remsen Stakes at Aqueduct in December, earning a robust 107 final Brisnet speed figure, albeit in sloppy conditions.

-His debut as a 3-year-old came after a four-month break and he fell flat in the Wood Memorial, looking very much like a horse that needed a conditioning race to get back into form.
+His debut as a 3-year-old came after a four-month break, and he fell flat in the Wood Memorial, looking like a horse that needed a conditioning race to get back into form.
 If he fires anything close to what he did in the Remsen, he could be a threat here.

 No. 4 Keepmeinmind

 A lot has to go his way for him to hit the board in Saturday’s race.
-His best chance is for a speed duel to develop between a few horses at the front, setting a blistering pace to allow him to pick up the pieces and pass tired horses down the stretch, similar to his win in last year’s Grade 2 Kentucky Jockey Club Stakes around this oval.
+His best chance is for a speed duel to develop between a few horses at the front, setting a blistering pace to allow him to make up ground and pass tired horses down the stretch, similar to his win in last year’s Grade II Kentucky Jockey Club Stakes around this oval.

 On the bright side, he did earn a final Brisnet speed figure of 98 in the Breeders’ Cup Juvenile despite being bumped at the start and pushed wide around the turn.
-That type of speed is competitive in this field, and it could give him a chance to shock the racing world on Saturday.
+That type of speed is competitive in this field, and it could give him a chance Saturday.

 No. 5 Sainthood

-Unraced as a 2-year-old, Sainthood broke his maiden on the second try and later finished second in the Jeff Ruby Steaks over a synthetic surface despite running into some trouble late in the race.
+Unraced as a 2-year-old, Sainthood broke his maiden on the second try and later finished second in the Jeff Ruby Steaks on a synthetic surface despite running into some trouble late in the race.

 “He was a little unlucky.
-He got his momentum stopped at the top of the stretch,” trainer Todd Pletcher said last week in a media teleconference.
+He got his momentum stopped at the top of the stretch,” trainer Todd Pletcher said last week.
 “But then he was finishing fast, as he kind of ran out of ground.
 So he’s a colt with a lot of talent.
 My biggest concern is that he’s had a little bit lack of experience having only had three starts.”

-Experience notwithstanding, that effort earned Pletcher’s colt a new pace top, meaning he set a career high time to the ¾-mile mark.
+Experience notwithstanding, that effort earned Pletcher’s colt a new pace top, meaning he set a career-best time to the ¾-mile mark.
 This is often a precursor to taking another step forward in the next race or two.
 If Sainthood can keep the momentum going while switching back to dirt, his stalking style could lead him to the wire first.

 No. 12 Helium

 His early speed and stalking style should play well in the Kentucky Derby.
-One advanced metric for horse racing, which combines the horse’s early speed figure at the ½-mile mark and final speed figure for the race, is optimistic about Helium’s chances.
-After averaging two of each horse’s three best combined numbers in the field, Helium comes out on top, which has historically resulted in a horse hitting the board 62 percent of the time.
+One advanced metric for horse racing, which combines the horse’s early speed figure at the half-mile mark and final speed figure for the race, is optimistic about Helium’s chances.
+After averaging two of each horse’s three best combined numbers in the field, Helium comes out on top, which has historically resulted in a horse reaching the board 62 percent of the time.

 And don’t worry too much about what will be a 56-day layoff after a 140-day rest; that’s all part of Casse’s plan for his Derby charge.

 “He’s a beautiful horse,” Casse said.
 “He’s a perfect gentleman, does everything nice.
 Good mover, great attitude.
 He’s bred to run all day long and he looks like a Derby horse, so it’s exciting.

-“He ran so well off the layoff.
+He ran so well off the layoff.
 He’s definitely not a horse that has to run all the time.”

 No. 13 Hidden Stash